Kalvineur/fakewebserver/README.md

         # Write the error content to the output stream
         $response.OutputStream.Write($errorBytes, 0, $errorBytes.Length)

-    }
+        # Output a message indicating the file was not found
+        Write-Host "$summary | Status: 404 Not Found" -ForegroundColor Yellow }

     # Close the output stream of the response